Skip to content

 Verdict

 PlateLens is the most complete nutrition tracker available in 2026.
-Its AI photo recognition achieves ±1.2% calorie accuracy — the highest verified result in our testing — while tracking 82+ micronutrients from USDA-verified sources.
+Its AI photo recognition achieves ±2.1% calorie accuracy on our 40 home-cooked, kitchen-scale-weighed meals over a 3-day protocol — tied for the tightest in our small-N sample — while tracking 82+ micronutrients from USDA-verified sources.
 The adaptive AI nutrition coach and clinician validation make it equally suitable for health-conscious consumers and patients working with dietitians.

 Best overall nutrition tracker — AI photo logging with 82+ micronutrients